ptfonseca/pcal/README.md

   - `bfactor_log_interpret_kr()` is similar to `bfactor_interpret_kr()`
     but takes logarithms of Bayes factors as input

+`pcal` includes three functions that can be useful to validate inputs or intermediate calculations in user-defined functions or to validate the output of calculations/functions:

+  - `check_prob` checks if an object is a numeric vector of valid probability values.

+  - `check_bf` checks if an object is a numeric vector of valid Bayes factor values.

+  - `check_log_bf` checks if an object is a numeric vector of valid logarithmic Bayes factor values.
+It is similar to `check_log_bf` but does not require values to be non-negative.

 ## Installation

 The released version of `pcal` can be installed from